appuio/docs/services/orders/30_ci_pipeline.rst

 Replacing configuration objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note:: Contrary to the OpenShift Client Plugin used in the preceding section, the described OpenShift Jenkins Client Plugin is not preinstalled in the default Jenkins image you run on OpenShift.
 To be able to use the plugin, the default Jenkins image has to be customized using Source-To-Image.
-For more information, please refer to `Jenkins on Github <https://github.com/openshift/jenkins#installing-using-s2i-build>`_ and `our extended image <https://github.com/appuio/shop-example-jenkins>`_.
+For more information, please refer to `Jenkins on GitHub <https://github.com/openshift/jenkins#installing-using-s2i-build>`_ and `our extended image <https://github.com/appuio/shop-example-jenkins>`_.

 In between building the image with S2I and deploying it to APPUiO, we would like to update (replace) the configuration for our DeploymentConfig and Service.
 The simple functions of the OpenShift Jenkins Plugin don't allow this specific use case.
 However, there is another plugin that offers the functionality we need (the OpenShift Jenkins Client Plugin).